-From a constructivist perspective one can state that artists select the surfaces they prefer to paint according with their own subjectivity.
-On the other side, one might say that the surfaces are a-priori classified in categories without any immediate or mediated relation with the artists.
-The self-restrain attitude is the collaboration with a given situation originated in non-human actors, is a "friendly association" that generates dispositions such as religious coexistence, respect for pauper's properties or small entrepreneurs.
+From a constructivist perspective, it seems artists decide on their own which surfaces they prefer to paint.
+On the other hand, one might say that the surfaces are a priori classified in categories that are not related to the artists, yet are respected by them.
+Thus, for example, the artists do not consider a religious institution or an individual's property fair game, and they are, in essence, allowing non-human actors to determine the conditions of their artistic practice.

-Affluent neighborhoods are also avoided.
+Many of the artists also actively avoid making art in affluent neighborhoods.
 Aefo explains: “I don't go into [wealthy neighborhoods like] Ramat Aviv or Denya.
 I don't want to give [the residents of these neighborhoods] the opportunity to establish any relationship with my art, for good or for bad.
 They are definitely not my audience.”
-The exclusion of wealthy neighborhoods is consistent with the logic of practice of street art, whose intended audience is people who do not have access to established art.
-Along with it, the exclusion of this areas of the city means artists' disapproval to stabilize the artistic network that generates the work of art.
-Regardless what specific cause (de-marketization, beautification etc.) motivates the going out to paint, the configuration of a relationship is what counts.
-Networks are established when arrangements between actors produce stable patterns of performance and practices.
-It is in this regard that the understanding of how street art is made gives us a glimpse into the composite character of the artistic network.
+The exclusion of wealthy neighborhoods is consistent with the logic of the practice of street art, since at least one segment of the artists' intended audience are those who do not have access to established art.

+The exclusion of wealthy areas also signifies the artists' opposition to the creation of artistic networks, both human and non-human, that would generate both interactions with artists as well as works of art in these neighborhoods.

-How they make street art?
+How is street art created?

-Throughout the interviews the mixed network of humans and non-human and the way all of them are potential actants became palpable: in the way they chose on what to work, in the manner legal and regulatory frame compel specific forms of artistic action and human relationships, in the context of artistic socialization, in how the web has changed the course of human relationships,
+Throughout the interviews with the street artists, it became clear that their entire networks of both human and non-human actors are potential actants in their work.
+These include the surfaces on which they work, the legal and regulatory frameworks that compel their work, their human relationships (which have changed as a result of the Internet), and more.

-Street art made at night is a general category that includes a variety of artistic practices, all of them compete with every other for a fraction in what is seen as relevant emplacements.
-This situation, that sometimes can lead to rivalry, interlaces amongst humans and three non-human entities: the surface (to be painted), space and regulatory restrictions.
+Street art made at night is a general category that includes a variety of artistic practices.
+Those who make this art compete with each other for work areas.
+This can lead to human rivalries, as well as to entanglements between humans and three non-human entities: the surface (to be painted), space, and regulatory restrictions.

-Since, these forms of art work on the limits of current legality (Ross, 2013; Young, 2014).
-Some of the salient aspects of the activity are shaped by the regulatory framework: artists (humans) go out to paint later in the night because of the legal regulations (non-human).
-The illegality actant not only determine the notion of time but also affects human relationships.
+Since street art is usually on the edge of legality (Ross, 2013; Young, 2014), some of the salient aspects of the activity are shaped by the regulatory framework: artists (humans) go out to paint late at night because of the legal regulations (non-human).
+The illegality actant not only determines the time of the activity, but also affects the associated human relationships.

 Street art is mostly a group activity.
-One could think that they chose each other according with an artistic affinity and common artistic goals but, there isn't enough to enjoy work together, there is also the loyalty component.
-Artists want to be sure how each one reacts in case police or municipal inspection shows up around.
-As Robat said: "I prefer painting with someone I can trust to make the right decisions.
-When I'm alone, I start feeling paranoid…" Having said that, it might be possible that for months (even years) artists do not meet a single representative (human) of the law.
+One might think that artists choose to work with those with whom they have an artistic affinity and common artistic goals.
+These elements, however, are not enough; the loyalty component is also a major factor.
+Street artists want to be sure they can trust their partners if a police officer or a municipal inspector shows up.
+As Robat noted, "I prefer painting with someone I can trust to make the right decisions.
+When I'm alone, I start feeling paranoid."
+Many artists feel the same way, even though they can go months, or even years, without coming into contact with any enforcement authorities.